 There are a lot of steps you can take when filtering, but once everything is filtered through a couple of times, you can (essentially) use this oil.
 I typically put 8 hours-1 days worth of straining (its a process).
 Many others like to heat the oil and extract the fatty acids that rise to the top.
 You can do this too!
 This works to remove the “gunk” that can potentially clog up your engine.

 This is where I am typically “hazy” on the matter.
 I have people tell me that they put the oil straight into their gas tank.
 I have also seen (and from my own experience) people using modification tanks specifically for the oil.
 For the people who put the oil straight into their gas tank, I can picture issues happening down the line sooner than later.

 Many of the older engines that Mercedes and VW use have components that might corrode faster than you’d expect.
 Not only because they are old, but the rubbers and materials used aren’t necessarily meant to handle french fry oil.
 From rubber stops to hoses and lines, make sure everything that you are using can handle this transition.
 If not, the whole process will be for not.
 The principle here is to either save money, be more environmentally friendly or, dare I say – both.

 BACKYARD CHEMISTRY SETS

-If you look at places like Youtube, you’ll find that many people have some backyard laboratory.
+You’ll find that many people have some backyard laboratory.
 You don’t need this.
-SImple essentials can take you just as far.
+Simple essentials can take you just as far.
 The people with the backyard lab are utilizing a larger-than-most scale quantity.
-Still, it’s cool to watch and they want things done as correctly as possible.
+Still, it’s cool to watch.
+They want things done as correctly as possible.
 As from my own experience, every part of the process is done correctly, but some people put more time into the setup than others.
 Don’t feel like you need to have this in order to start your journey into bio-fuel.